chihyang/eopl3/ch07/README.md

 ```

 Note where the replaced value if found from: `subst`.
 So the case above happens
-only if the right-hand side value from `subst` contains its left side.
+only if the right-hand side value from `subst` contains its left-hand side.
 But
 before adding a `(tvar . type)`, we always check the added pair to preserve
 no-occurrence invariant (this is completed in `unifier`, as below: